Smantii/dctkit/docs/theory.md

 ::::

 Note that the Laplace-de Rham operator is self adjoint and is the extension of the standard Laplacian up to a sign, i.e. if $f$ is a
 $0$-form then $$\Delta f = - \nabla^2 f.$$

 ## Vector Bundles and Vector-Valued Differential Forms

 Schema per scrivere sta parte:

 - Covariant differentiation

 - Bundle-valued forms

 [Intro alla sezione?]{style="color: red"}

 ### Vector Bundles

 ::: refbox
-**References:** [@darling1994differential], Chapter 6
+**References:** (Darling 1994), Chapter 6
 :::

 [Aggiustare]{style="color: red"}